MLMachineLearning2018/README/README.md

 # README
 Dependency

-keras 1.1.2 library and its backend is theano 0.9.0
+keras 1.1.2 library and its backend is theano 0.9.0 、 sklearn